doppelganger113/reactive-programming-talk/README.md

 # Reactive programming talk

 Reactive programming is a pretty hot topic lately in front-end and back-end development.
-Here we are going to start with the concept and move up to use-case on front-end and back-end.
+It brings us a lot of benefits, but should be used with care as it can introduce unnecessary complexity with a steep learning curve.
+Here we are going to start by looking under the hood to what reactive programming really is and move up to use-case on front-end and back-end and why you should use it and when.

 ![RxJs](assets/rxjs_logo.png)
 ![Project Reactor](assets/project_reactor.png)